-Possible mobility issues aside, you may be falling victim to glutes that are lacking a proper warm-up.
-This then causes the glutes to lack their full potential during lower body exercises, aka misfire.
-Inactive glutes can then shift force into the knee and lower back muscles, which tend to be common issues with our always seated population.
+Possible mobility issues aside, it could be that your glutes lack a proper warm-up.
+This can stop the glutes from reaching their full potential during lower body exercises, which is sometimes known as “misfire.”
+Inactive glutes can shift force into the knee and lower back muscles, which tend to be common issues with populations that spend much of their time seated and cause injuries.

-The glutes are made up of three primary gluteal muscles including the gluteus maximus, medius, and minimus.
-Combinations of these muscles are prime movers in hip extension and play an important role in producing force in lower body movements.
+The glutes are the three primary gluteal muscles, including the gluteus maximus, medius, and minimus.
+Combinations of these muscles are prime movers in hip extension and play an important role in producing force in lower-body movements.

-In general, the gluteus maximus is the prime move for hip extension, while the glute medius works in synergy with the maximus.
-The medius also works with the minimus to produce abduction of the hip.
+In general, the gluteus maximus is the prime mover for hip extension, while the glute medius works in tandem with the gluteus maximus.
+The medius also works with the minimus to abduct the hip — a reminder that abduction is external rotation and adduction is internal rotation.

 Glute Activation Checklist

-Before diving into the movements, it can be helpful to go through the glute activation checklist below.
-A key to efficiently warming-up the glutes is to prep the muscles around the glutes as well, which help support proper hip extension.
+A key to efficiently warming-up the glutes is to prep the muscles around the glutes as well.
+Doing so will help support proper hip extension, which is vital for successful and safe squats, deadlifts, and more.

 - Foam roll the hips and back briefly to ensure fascia isn’t excessively tight from extended periods of flexion (sitting down).

-- Perform hip opening stretches to prevent the chances of hyper-extending the lower back when trying to achieve hip extension (a major problem myself and many others regularly experience).
+- Perform hip-opening stretches to prevent the chances of hyper-extending the lower back when trying to achieve hip extension.

 1. Glute Bridge